 Ogi town is sometimes called "Little Kyoto" as it resembles Kyoto in appearance and in its traditions

 Kakumaki is the park's famous 340-year-old conifer tree that is pruned into an odd square shape

 No matter where you are, there's something almost magically transformative about sakura, as they change the landscape significantly.
 Even the most ordinary street comes to life during this brief period.

-Ogi Park is lovely all year round, but during cherry blossom season, it becomes an entirely different place, packed with visitors taking photographs or nestled on their picnic blankets underneath one of the 3,000 trees enjoying food and drinks.
+Ogi Park is lovely all year round, but during cherry blossom season, it becomes an entirely different place.
+Join the visitors taking photographs or nestling on their picnic blankets underneath one of the 3,000 trees, enjoying food and drinks.